-Since the treatment and control separation around the top and bottom half of the MSAs is arbitrary, one thing we can do in Appendix Figure A6 is to test whether the effects are robust to a different choice of treatment MSAs.
-Each dot corresponds to a separate difference-in-differences in victimization rates among Hispanics (vertical caps shows the 95 percent confidence intervals).
-There are a total of 40 MSAs and we always use the bottom 9 as our control MSAs.
+always use the bottom nine as our control MSAs.
 Moving to the right we add more and more MSAs to the treatment group.
 The difference-in-differences is decreasing as one adds MSAs with a lower fraction of Hispanic applicants, but the effects are significant all the way to the 29th MSA.

-Alternatively we can change the composition of the control MSAs.
+Alternatively, we can change the composition of the control MSAs.
 This turns out to generate much larger changes in the effects.
-Starting with the two MSAs with the lowest fraction Hispanics that applied for the IRCA, Cincinnati MSA, and Norfolk-Virginia Beach-Newport News MSA, the effects are close to -20 percent.
-Adding more and more MSA with larger fractions lowers the effects substantially.
+Starting with the two MSAs with the lowest fraction of Hispanics that applied for the IRCA, Cincinnati MSA, and Norfolk Virginia Beach-Newport News MSA, the effects are close to -20 percent.
+Adding more and more MSAs with larger fractions lowers the effects substantially.
 The one MSA that really lowers the effects dramatically is NYC (the 11th added control MSA).
 Since it is not unimaginable that NYC represents an outlier, in the right panel we exclude NYC from the sample.
-When we do this the effects converge to about -5 percentage points.
+When we do this, the effects converge to about -5 percentage points.

-The results are robust to the exclusion of the first two years before the IRCA,

-1984 and 1985 (see Column 1 of Table 7) and to the exclusion of New York City (Columns 3 and 4) and Los Angeles.
+The results are robust to the exclusion of the first two years before the IRCA, 1984 and 1985 (see column 1 of Table 7) and to the exclusion of New York City (columns 3 and 4) and Los Angeles.
 The last 4 columns show that the changes in victimization appear to be concentrated among economic crimes (which is consistent with the results in reporting behavior).
 These crimes could arguably be the ones where criminals act in a more rational way.